11 qualities that make a true entrepreneur

 You may have heard a lot lately about the ‘new economy’ in which many people are getting away from the cubicle (or corner office) and starting up businesses of their own.
-Millennials in particular are likely to become freelancers or entrepreneurs because as a group they highly value freedom and flexibility.
+Millennials in particular are likely to become freelancers or entrepreneurs (external link) because as a group they highly value freedom and flexibility.

 It sounds like a dream — running your own business, setting your own schedule, getting paid to do what you love.
 But what does it actually take to be a successful entrepreneur?